sampsyo/bril/docs/tools/bench.md

 * `cordic`: Print an approximation of sine(radians) using 8 iterations of the [CORDIC algorithm](https://en.wikipedia.org/wiki/CORDIC).
 * `csrmv`: Multiply a sparse matrix in the [Compressed Sparse Row (CSR)][csr] format with a dense vector.
 The matrix and input vector are generated using a [Linear Feedback Shift Register](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) random number generator.
 * `digial-root`: Computes the digital root of the input number.
+* `dead-branch`: Repeatedly call a br instruction whose condition always evaluates to false.
+The dead branch should be pruned by a smart compiler.
 * `dot-product`: Computes the dot product of two vectors.
 * `eight-queens`: Counts the number of solutions for *n* queens problem, a generalization of [Eight queens puzzle][eight_queens].
 * `euclid`: Calculates the greatest common divisor between two large numbers using the [Euclidean Algorithm][euclid] with a helper function for the modulo operator.